-The circular -framed photograph is of Act II, Scene 2, the only scene set outside Hanky Park, when Larry and Sally go rambling on the moors, probably at the point when Larry is about to share his apple with Sally: ‘LARRY We’ll go halves.
+The circular-framed photograph is of Act II, Scene 2, the only scene set outside Hanky Park, when Larry and Sally go rambling on the moors, probably at the point when Larry is about to share his apple with Sally: ‘LARRY We’ll go halves.
 (He splits the apple).
 There you are, take the red side.
 It matches your cheeks’.
 (Cape edition, p.
 74) The stage rock was much praised in many reviews.
 See also: Love on the Dole: a Second Cigarette Card (1935) The photograph to the left of Mr and Mrs Hardcastle may be from Act I, when Mr Hardcastle comes home from work, his first entrance in the play.
 Julien Mitchell seems here to embody well the stage-direction: ‘He is a thick-set miner, with a square-set reliable face, and hair and moustache turning grey’ (Cape edition, p.33).
 I am not sure that Cathleen Nesbit does quite so well embody her stage-direction: ‘She is a non-descript sort of woman who might have been as pretty as SALLY in her youth, but a losing fight against drudgery and poverty has played havoc with womanly grace and character’, Cape edition, p.29).
 Cathleen Nesbit, despite the wig, looks full of life, and in that respect less well-cast than Mary Merrall in the 1941 film version.
 There is, of course, much to query about the description ‘womanly grace’.
-Finally is the photograph of Mrs Jike, the cockney member of the chorus, wearing her spoils from the means test protest.
+Finally is the photograph of Mrs Jike, the cockney member of the chorus, wearing her police officer’s helmet – her spoils from the means test protest.
 This is Act III, Scene 1: ‘MRS JIKE Hey, gels, look what Oi’ve got!
 Shut the door, quick!
 Eh, what a time, O’ive had!
 We rolled him in the mud, an’ I danced on ‘is stummick!
 It’s as good as being in Whitechapel again!’
 (Cape edition, p.108).
-This moment of grotesque anti-authoritarian carnival is quickly followed by the news that Larry has been seriously injured after being struck by a policeman, with the rapid update that he has died.
+This moment of grotesque anti-authoritarian carnival is quickly followed by the news that Larry has been seriously injured after being struck with a truncheon by a policeman, with the rapid update that he has died.
 This full-page spread on the play is very helpful in a number of ways: it gives a good sense of the realist set, and of the costuming, while also, like the reviews we have looked at, affirms the importance of ensemble playing in the first photograph, as well as picking out Wendy Hiller, Julien Mitchell, Cathleen Nesbitt, and Drusilla Wills for special praise.
 Sadly, Ballard Berkley is mentioned but not praised, though many reviews did regard his contribution highly.
-Characteristically, even quite early in the London production Wendy Hiller is accepted as having achieved the status of star.
+Characteristically, even quite early in the London production, Wendy Hiller is accepted as having achieved the status of star.

 Some of the actors in the early productions of Love on the Dole were already established, but many were less so, and in particular quite a number who were active at the Manchester Repertory Theatre in the early thirties achieved a higher profile through their parts in Greenwood and Gow’s play.
 Wendy Hiller was the biggest star to emerge from it, partly because George Bernard Shaw was so taken with her performance as Sally and wanted to see her in leading roles in film versions of several of his plays.
 However, it was also because it was clearly an outstanding performance in a role which audiences found deeply engaging, and which the stage-adaptation highlighted.